manikndn-m/swan/docs/design.md

 ## The Swan Programming Language Roadmap

 *NOTE: Swan is highly WIP.
 There may be design flaws and oversights.
-Please file an issue if you find one.*
+Please open an issue if you find one.*

 Swan intends to be a high-performance language for systems/application programming without sacrificing on ergonomics.